-So here is 2013, and business is booming (allegedly) so why not take a review of some of the best business classes available around the world right now.
+So welcome to 2013, and business is booming (allegedly) so why not take a review of some of the best business classes available around the world right now.
 Whether it’s window shopping or a serious decision, our team of experts have scoured the world to find some of the most exclusive cabins available this year.

 10. Swiss Airlines